kaustubhgupta/IEEEMAITSongs/README.md

 # IEEEMAITSongs

 This is a very basic approch to get the lyrics of the song provided the artist name and title of the song.
-Though I was not able accomplish all the task cecause of shortage of time, but I had to show whatever I have done!
+Though I was not able accomplish all the task because of shortage of time, but atleast I had to show whatever I have done and how my soluton still works good!

 Link: [Click me!](https://kaustubhgupta.github.io/IEEEMAITSongs/)